District Legislator (Party, Representing):

 Contact me by e-mail: email@example.com

-Ciaran Hanna represents the 18th legislative district of Monroe County which includes the Town of Perinton and a portion of the Village of East Rochester.
-Legislator Hanna currently serves as Chairman of the Public Safety Committee and is a member of the Ways and Means Committee.
+Legislator Tanya Conley represents the 18th Legislative District in the Monroe County Legislature, which includes the Town of Perinton and a portion of the Village of East Rochester.
+Tanya was elected in 2015 and began her first term on January 1, 2016.
+She currently serves as Chair of the Agenda/Charter Committee and is a member of the Human Services Committee.

 19th District–Greece, Parma